 - Exclusive Deals

 Mountain Tribes and Villages of Vietnam

-This fifteen day itinerary takes you through some of the least visited areas of Vietnam.
+This 15 day adventure takes you through some of the least visited areas of Vietnam.
 Pu Luong is a striking area of limestone hills, rivers, thick forest, wildlife and small ethnic minority villages.
-Most travel is on foot.
-Following the hiking tracks is the best way to get close to the remote "hill tribe" culture.
-The many ethnic minority groups in Vietnams's Central Highlands are completely different to those in the north and Pu Luong.
-Perhaps one of the most remarkable features is the unique "rong" houses sweeping towards the sky.
+Most travel is by foot – following the hiking tracks is the best way to get close to the remote ‘hill-tribe’ culture.
+The many ethnic minority groups in Vietnam’s Central Highlands are completely different to those in the north and Pu Luong.
+Perhaps one of the most remarkable features is the unique ‘rong’ houses sweeping towards the sky.

-If you want to get away from the crowds and among splendid natural scenery, wildlife and fascinating cultures and people, this is for you.
+If you want to get away from the crowds among splendid natural scenery, wildlife and fascinating cultures, this is the trip for you.

 Day 1 - Hanoi Arrival

 Arriving at Noi Bai airport in Hanoi, you’ll be met and driven to your hotel.
 You’ll have time to relax after your journey before a welcome dinner at a good restaurant in a colonial building.
 In the evening, you’ll have tickets for a performance of traditional Water Puppetry (an art form unique to northern Vietnam, and an interesting, light-hearted introduction to its rural culture).
 Your overnight stay will be in Hanoi.

 Day 2 - Hanoi - Mai Chau - Pu Luong